Missouri Regional Seminar on Early American History

 Launched with the Kinder Institute in 2014, the Missouri Regional Seminar on Early American History (MRSEAH) provides scholars working on topics related to American history before 1900 with an opportunity to share research-in-progress with colleagues from around the Midwest in a constructive and convivial workshop setting.
 We welcome work on all aspects of American history, broadly defined Missouri-style to extend geographically throughout the Americas and Atlantic World, and chronologically from pre-colonial times forward through the 19th century.

-Drawing its core members from faculty, graduate students, and public historians of the greater St. Louis area and Missouri River valley, the MRSEAH meets twice per academic semester, once each in St. Louis and Columbia.
+Drawing its core members from faculty, graduate students, and public historians of the greater St. Louis area and Missouri River Valley, the MRSEAH meets twice per academic semester, once each in St. Louis and Columbia, with plans in the works for a fifth seminar in Kansas City.

 For each meeting, presenters pre-circulate an article- or chapter-length manuscript-in-progress a few weeks prior to the seminar.
 MRSEAH proceedings commence with opening remarks from an interlocutor—typically a seminar regular—who then leads a discussion with all attendees.
 Presenters have travel expenses and accommodations (if necessary) paid for, and both the presenter and interlocutor receive a modest honorarium.